Halloween (1978 film): Novelization and video games

+Sequels and remake

+Halloween spawned nine sequels, an unrelated spin-off film and two films in a remake series.

-Sequels and remakeHalloween spawned seven sequels.
-Of these films, only the first sequel was written by Carpenter and Hill.
+Of the subsequent films, only the first sequel was written by Carpenter and Hill.
 It begins exactly where Halloween ends and was intended to finish the story of Michael Myers and Laurie Strode.
-Carpenter did not direct any of the subsequent films in the Halloween series, although he did produce Halloween III: Season of the Witch, the plot of which is unrelated to the other films in the series due to the absence of Michael Myers.
+Carpenter did not direct any of the subsequent films in the Halloween series, although he and Hill did produce Halloween III: Season of the Witch, the plot of which is unrelated to the other films in the series due to the absence of Michael Myers.
 He, along with Alan Howarth, also composed the music for the second and third films.
-After the negative critical and commercial reception for Season of the Witch, the filmmakers brought back Michael Myers in Halloween 4: The Return of Michael Myers.
+After the negative critical and commercial reception for Season of the Witch, the studio brought back Michael Myers in Halloween 4: The Return of Michael Myers.
 Financier Moustapha Akkad continued to work closely with the Halloween franchise, acting as executive producer of every sequel until his death in the 2005 Amman bombings.

 With the exception of Halloween III, the sequels further develop the character of Michael Myers and the Samhain theme.
 Even without considering the third film, the Halloween series contains continuity issues, which some sources attribute to the different writers and directors involved in each film.

-A remake was released in 2007, directed by Rob Zombie, which itself was followed by a 2009 sequel.
+A remake was released in 2007, and was followed by a 2009 sequel.

-An eleventh installment was released in the United States in 2018.
-The film, directed by David Gordon Green, is a direct sequel to the original film while disregarding the previous sequels from canon, and retconning the ending of the first film.
+An eleventh installment was released in 2018, as a direct sequel to the original film, disregarding the previous sequels, and retconning the ending of the first film.
 It was followed by two direct sequels: Halloween Kills (2021) and Halloween Ends (2022).